 Merchants that serve cross-border customers can find that challenging.
 They face variations in languages, checkout processes, and payment options.
 These complexities can create friction, and that friction can lead to lost sales.
 Nearly 77% of online consumers abandoned their shopping carts in Q2 20172 and one of the top reasons for doing so is that the checkout process is too long or complicated.3 So what can merchants do to unlock a greater share of cross-border commerce?

 Braintree partnered with research firm PYMNTS to find out.
-The PYMNTS X-Border Optimization Index study examined 183 global enterprises in 10 countries along nearly 50 attributes relating to ease of use, access to information, paying, and shipping.
+The PYMNTS X-Border Optimization Index study examined 183 global enterprises in 10 countries/regions along nearly 50 attributes relating to ease of use, access to information, paying, and shipping.

 The index scored merchants on a scale of zero to 100 for ease of doing cross-border business.
 The average merchant scored 58.1 in Q3 of 2017, an increase of just over 2% from Q1 of that year.4 But this modest increase conceals great news: The data suggests that the strategy for optimizing cross-border commerce might be simpler than previously thought.

 Until recently, the received wisdom was that if merchants wanted access to an international market, they'd have to adopt its regional payment options, which usually adds complexity via regulatory, operational, refund, and dispute flows.
 But this wisdom is no longer true.
 In fact, it may have never been true.

 The data shows that just having the top three payment methods allows merchants to handle most international transactions.
 Visa and Mastercard were used by 94% of merchants while PayPal was used by 79.8% of merchants.5 A large determinant of merchants' success on the X-Border Index was whether they offered the top credit cards plus PayPal.